Tactical Combat Casualty Care - All Service Members/Law Enforcement Officer Course (TCCC-ASM Tier-1) 8 Hour Course

 • Head Injuries/Hypothermia Management: Strategies to managing (traumatic brain injuries) TBIs and hypothermia in a combat environment.

 This course aims to ensure that participants have a basic level of competency in rendering medical aid to trauma casualties in a combat setting.
-While it does not replace the extensive medical training provided to combat medics or corpsmen, it equips all service members with the essentials to potentially save lives until more advanced medical care is available utilizing a standardized Curriculum.
+While it does not replace the extensive medical training provided to combat medics or corpsmen, it equips all service members with the essentials to potentially save lives until more advanced medical care is available utilizing a standardized curriculum.